 Low achieving students are identified through core course teacher recommendations based on the student's in class performance, regular formative assessments, quarterly progress reports, and statewide assessments.
 A Student Improvement Plan (SIP) is prepared with the involvement of the recommending teacher, the Dean of Academics, and the student's parents.
 Such SIPs include subject-related readings, additional homework, and mandatory after-school tutoring.
 To narrow the achievement gap for low achieving students, specialized strategies are implemented both during school hours and in the after-school program.
-At first, the teacher gives low achieving students.
+At first, the teacher gives low achieving students much needed individual attention.
+The teacher then supervises the parents in offering motivational support to their students.
 Finally, the teacher and other school staff provide a mandatory after-school tutoring program tailored towards each student's needs.
 This specialized strategy provides the opportunity for struggling students to master the relevant subject's content standards.
 The teacher regularly monitors academic improvement for these low achieving students through in-class assessments.

 Parents remain informed of their student's academic progress during this process via parent-student-teacher meetings and parent access to student grades and progress reports through the online school information system.